Perkedel/CVR_Stuffings/README.md

 - .
 - .
 - Issue contains complain.
 It was one of the Federal agent / Paywallist who got offended.
-- Malore Konufir: Huh.
+- Malore Konufir (X0p1r4t3, prev.
+Wakturia): Huh.
 Another Federal agent I see. (type) Fuck y-
-- Gyouter Embinosa: (snatch laptop, normal bit escalate talk) What are you doing, Malore?
+- Gyouter Embinosa (Wakturia, captain): (snatch laptop, normal bit escalate talk) What are you doing, Malore?
 - Malore: (anger increasing)?!?!?!?!?.... (soft internal angry talk) What you doing?
 Why did you do that?
 You forgot who I am?
 - Gyouter: Listen.
 I'm sorry.
 I don't talk that in X0p1r4t3 there is no tier who's highest order or what.
 It's Federals.
 - Malore: Then?
 Attack.
 Simple.